CONP Portal | FAQ

 To do so, on the dataset page, click on the link shown under "Source" which will redirect you to the LORIS login page.
 Below the login button there is a 'Request Account' link that will take you to a Request Account form that will need to be filled and submitted.

-How to upgrade to DataLad version 0.12.2 or above?
+How do I upgrade to DataLad version 0.12.2 or above?

 In some environments, it is easier to install the latest version of DataLad via Miniconda by following the steps in the "Linux-machines with no root access (e.g. HPC systems)" sub-section of DataLad's Handbook Installation and Configuration page.